-As Director of QTEL, Walqui brings a careerlong focus on increasing the academic success of English language learners.
+In 2000, Aída Walqui started and developed the Quality Teaching for English Learners (QTEL) initiative.
+She brings a careerlong focus on increasing the academic success of English language learners.
 She leads the development and implementation of the QTEL approach to professional development and the articulation of QTEL principles in the development of QTEL curricula.
 Walqui collaborates with school and district leaders across the country to tailor QTEL implementation that is responsive to local needs.
 She is often found observing and coaching in the classrooms of teachers learning the QTEL approach.

 Aída Walqui has had a long and successful career in the development of teacher expertise to work with second language learners in deep, rigorous, and accelerated ways in both their family and second languages.
 Aída, a Ph.D. graduate from Stanford University, taught Language Arts, ESL, and Social Studies in Spanish and English at Alisal High School in Salinas, California for six years.
 There she started Spanish for Spanish Speakers courses –today’s Heritage courses-, and the simultaneous teaching of subject matter content in English and English language with high challenge, high support pedagogies.
 Dr. Walqui developed appropriate materials, ambitious pedagogical practices, and championed their use across the state.
 She has also taught at the university level in her home country, Perú, in México, England and at Stanford University and the University of California Santa Cruz in the United States.